Arianna Zuanazzi, PhD

 About me

-I am the Open Science and Research Collaboration Specialist in the Research Department at the Child Mind Institute, where I lead neuroscience data sharing initiatives, manage open science projects, and foster collaboration between internal and external research teams and stakeholders.
+I am the Open Science and Research Collaboration Specialist in the Research Department at the Child Mind Institute.
+I lead neuroscience and mental health data sharing initiatives, manage open science projects, and drive cross-functional collaboration between clinical and research teams, product and technical groups, and other key stakeholders.

 I am a Research Affiliate in the Department of Psychology at New York University (New York, USA), where I was a Postdoctoral Researcher (Poeppel Lab) between 2019 and 2023.
 I investigate how the human brain processes language and music.